asengupta/avishek.net/_posts/2022-11-27-pytorch-guide-part-1.md

 {% include_relative code/simple-linear-nn-leaky-relu.py %}
 ```

+The architecture we'll get is like so:

 ![One Neuron, One Input, No Bias, Leaky ReLU](/assets/images/ann-1-ip-no-bias-leaky-relu.png)

-### One Neuron, One Input with Bias, Leaky RelU Activation Function
+### 4. One Neuron, One Input with Bias, Leaky ReLU Activation Function

 We now add the bias input to the neuron.
 This is as simple as setting ```bias=True``` in the above code, so that we get the following: